christophenoel/geozarr-spec/README.md

 A CF **standard name** is an attribute which identifies the physical quantity of a variable ([table](https://cfconventions.org/Data/cf-standard-names/78/build/cf-standard-name-table.html)).
 The quantity may describe the observed phenomenon for a DataArray (for example 'surface_bidirectional_reflectance' for optical sensor data) or identify the

-* grid_latitude
-* grid_longitude
+* grid_latitude, grid_longitude (spatial coordinates as degrees)
+* projection_x_coordinate, projection_y_coordinates (spatial coordinates as per projection)
 * sensor_band_identifier (multisptrectal band identifier)
 * radiation_wavelength (hyperspectral wave length)

+The **grid_mapping** variable defined by DataArray variable defines  the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
+The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the cRS.

-However, it is useful to fully describe data using CF conventions, in particular with the recommended attributes below:
+However, it is useful to fully describe data using CF conventions, in particular the attributes below are also recommended:

 * add_offset
 * scale_factor
 * units (as per [UDUNITS v2](https://www.unidata.ucar.edu/software/udunits/udunits-2.2.28/udunits2.html)

 ### Multiscales